alexxsanya/AngularUnitTesting/README.md

-# Pluralsight's Unit Testing in Angular Course
+# Angular Unit Testing
-This course is up to date.
+This course depends on the pluralsight course Unit Testing in Angular by :-

-To get started, clone the repo or download it
+- Joe Eames : @josepheames or http://joeeames.me

-npm install
+## Accomplished
-npm test
+- Unit Testing using Jasmine & Karma